algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 Also, the percentage of the battery and the management of its charge will require a specific public library called...

 A key feature of the battery management ids the ability to know the current capacity (%).
 There are 2 methods for that :
-- The ideal one but over-consuming electricity is to measure constantly the voltage and the intensity which goes out from the battery to know how much energy had beeen used or had been loaded in real-time.
-However it is almost impossible to imlement and this solution using though a 'coulombmeter' is reserved for very particular usages.
+- The ideal one but over-consuming electricity is to measure constantly the voltage and the intensity which goes out from the battery to know how much energy had been used or had been loaded in real-time.
+However it is almost impossible to implement and this solution using though a 'colorimeter' is reserved for very particular usages.
 - The very spread solution is to just measure the current voltage and to compare the value to a set of previous measures took to define the correlation between the current capacity and the current voltage.

 And the library we use need some based values to be accurate due to the specificities of each battery.